Satisfactory Academic Progress Standards

 • Connect with appropriate campus resources

-Academic Probation
+Academic SAP Probation

-When a certificate or degree-seeking student fails to make Satisfactory Academic Progress for two consecutive terms, the student is placed on academic probation and a hold will be placed on the student’s ability to register.
+When a certificate or degree-seeking student fails to make Satisfactory Academic Progress for two consecutive terms, the student is placed on academic SAP Probation and a hold will be placed on the student’s ability to register.
 The student is sent a letter that outlines the following requirements that must be met in order for the registration hold to be lifted.
 The student must:

 • Meet with an academic advisor by the first Thursday of the term